R3tr093/Heroku-socket/README.md

 <p>Your terminal must remain active and will stop and display information from the server,<br> when you open your browser to the address <a href="http://localhost:3000/" target="_blank">localhost: 3000</a> you will see your application running !</p>

- <p>Also in your terminal a message appears indicating that a customer is connected If you log off, and you close the page, you will get a message stating that a client is offline.</p>
+ <p>Also in your terminal a message appears indicating that " client connected " .<br>
+If you log off, and close the page, you will get a message stating that a client is offline.</p>

- <p>On client side, you can see the date time of your server </p>
+ <p>For now, nn client side, you can see the date time of your server.</p>

-<p>Now we want to send our little application that will serve as a starting point for our chat on Heroku, it will be very simple and very short!</p>
+<p>Now we want to send our little application that will serve as a starting point for our chat on Heroku, is very simple and very short!</p>

 # :rocket: Deploy on Heroku